- Home

 - Everyday Finance

-If you have teenage children heading off to university this autumn, or if you’re going yourself, it’s well worth setting up a student bank account in advance.
+If you have teenage children or grandchildren heading off to university this autumn, or if you’re going yourself, it’s well worth setting up a student bank account in advance.

-These accounts come with great benefits for those in higher education, with providers often throwing in a few extra perks to increase their pull.
+These accounts come with great benefits for those in higher education, with providers often throwing in some tempting perks to increase their pull.

 What is a student bank account?